vedang-04/vedang-04/README.md

-- 👋 Hi, I’m @vedang-04
+- 👋 Hi, I’m Vedang Kshirsagar (@vedang-04)
+- 👀 Working as a RnD Engineer at Aira Matrix Pvt.
+Lim.
-- 👀 I’m interested in various fields of Machine Learning and Deep Learning
+- 👀 Interested in Machine Learning applications in Computer Vision.
-- 📫 Reach me on mail kshirsagar.vedangp.phy19@itbhu.ac.in or mobile number 9321130897
+- 📫 Reach me on mail kshirsagarvedang62@gmail.com or mobile number 9321130897
 - ✨ Linkedin profile url is https://www.linkedin.com/in/vedang-kshirsagar-1b9a761b2

 <!---